yabellini/SitioAcademico/content/blog/2024_learningtocode/_index.md

 ---
-title: Experiences teaching on-line
+title: Learning Programming in 30 lessons
 description: |
-  In this series of blog posts I will give details of how I taught on-line in different situations during the COVID-19 pandemic.
+  In this series of blog posts I will document the experience of teaching my 15 year old nephew to program in 30 lessons.
 author: Yanina Bellini Saibene
 show_post_thumbnail: false
 show_author_byline: true